 a.
-Proficiency in English: All students are required to demonstrate proficiency in writing.
-On the basis of the SAT Writing Test, SAT composite score, and other data, the English Department requires that some students take a half or full course in Composition (English 101).
+Proficiency in English: On the basis of the SAT Writing Test, SAT composite score, and other data, the English Department requires that some students take a half or full course in Composition (English 101).
 This course is designed to improve a student's writing, particularly his organizational skills, but does not necessarily insure continued proficiency throughout a student's career at the College, nor does it count toward requirement 4a.

-Students who are not placed into English 101 but wish to study composition may request support from the English Department.
-All students will gain writing experience from their Freshman Tutorial classes and from visits to the Writing Center, where they will receive personalized attention from peer tutors.
-At any time during his Wabash career, a student with writing difficulties may be referred by an instructor to the Writing Center.
+At any time during his Wabash career, a student may be officially referred by an instructor to the English Department as one whose proficiency has lapsed.
+In this case, the English Department will examine the student's writing, make recommendations, and work with the student to correct his deficiencies.
+The student will be declared proficient only when he has completed such remedial work to the satisfaction of the English Department.
+An instructor may also choose to refer a student whose proficiency has lapsed to the Writing Center before referral to the English Department need be made.
 In these cases, it is assumed that the student will attain proficiency through regular work at the Center.
 If the student does not make satisfactory progress, the Writing Center Director will notify the referring instructor(s) and the student's advisor, who will then officially refer the student to the English Department.
-Students who are concerned about writing problems are urged to discuss them with their instructor, the Writing Center staff, and the English Department.
+Students who are concerned about writing problems are urged to discuss them with English Department members or the Writing Center staff and seek informal criticism and counseling.

-b.
+- b.
 Proficiency in a Foreign Language: The Wabash curriculum requires that all students demonstrate proficiency in a foreign language.
-Student may fulfill this requirement in the following ways:

-- Earn a passing grade for the elementary sequence (101 and 102, or Spanish 176) of any language that we offer (French, German, Greek, Latin, or Spanish). - Earn a passing grade for any single course beyond 102 (e.g. German 201 or French 301)
+Student may fulfill this requirement in the following ways: - Earn a passing grade for the elementary sequence (101 and 102, or Spanish 177) of any language that we offer (French, German, Greek, Latin, or Spanish). - Earn a passing grade for any single course beyond 102 (e.g. German 201 or French 301)

 Students may also fulfill this requirement by passing a proficiency exam with written and oral components.
-Other language sequences may also be used to meet the requirement.
-Students interested in pursuing these options should contact the appropriate department chair prior to mid-semester break in the fall of their freshman year.
+Students interested in pursuing this option should contact the appropriate department chair prior to mid-semester break in the fall of their freshman year.